DPBayes/jax-chacha-prng/README.md

 - `chacha.cipher.encrypt`: Encrypt a message of any length using a ChaCha state structure.
 - `chacha.cipher.decrypt`: Decrypt a message of any length using a ChaCha state structure.

-as well as a number of functions to
 ## Installing

 For the latest stable version, clone the repository, checkout the `stable`